muratk5n/thirdwave/en/README.md

 average again from coal + CCS (my prefered scenario).

 Gov, policy needs to whip ppl into shape.
-Unless the cost of those investments increase, the direction of tech will never change.
+Unless the cost of those investments increase, the direction of money flow will never change.

 It is tough to argue against high power prices in the middle of a winter of course when ppl are freezing their asses off, but can offset